lguerrerog/Frontiers-in-Applied-Drug-Design---Application-of-ORCA-for-Interaction-Energy-Calculation/README.md

 If the output file is not given, the results of the calculations are printed in the terminal.
 Some of these can be very long depending on the size of the molecules, so it is always recommended to save it into an output file.

 Since the major problem in this project that led to a very small interaction energy was the preparation energy, which is influenced by the geometry of the system, I looked at some useful considerations for the optimization.
 In this section of the [manual](https://orca-manual.mpi-muelheim.mpg.de/contents/detailed/geomopt.html) there are keywords detailed for running the optimization in a more refined and specific way.
 Additionally, I suggested that part of the problem was that my optimization only took the hydrogen atoms into account, leaving the rest of the atoms fixed.
-However, in the paper some specific atoms were constrained and the optimization was done in the rest to simulate a more realistic scenario.
-A guide to do this is presented [here](https://www.faccts.de/docs/orca/6.0/manual/contents/typical/optimizations.html).
+However, in the paper, some specific atoms were constrained and the optimization was done in the rest to simulate a more realistic scenario.
+A guide for this is presented [here](https://www.faccts.de/docs/orca/6.0/manual/contents/typical/optimizations.html).

 ### Output Files
 ORCA creates a directory with the output files.
 Here is a brief description of them.